singularityhub/interface/docs/pages/getting-started/quick-start-build.md

  - Convert from Dockerfile to Singularity, or vice versa
  - Build a Singularity container from the interface!
+ - (coming soon) Deploy a build on Google Cloud using the <a href="https://singularityhub.github.io/sregistry-cli/client-google-compute" target="_blank">SRegistry Builders</a>

 Click on the Build tab to see the builder interface.